TeamMH/minehut.xyz/pages/plugins/recommended-plugins.md

 Most SMP's don't need many plugins, and can be pretty light-weight compared to minigame servers.
 But, that isn't to say you don't need any:

--   [`Core Protect`](/plugins/popular/coreprotect) - A block management tool that lets you rollback griefing, find who placed/broke blocks, and even logs chests!
+-   [`CoreProtect`](/plugins/popular/coreprotect) - A block management tool that lets you rollback griefing, find who placed/broke blocks, and even logs chests!
 -   [`WorldEdit`](/plugins/popular/worldedit) - Great for taking down griefed buildings, lag machines, etc.

 ### PvP Servers